 Affect as Index

-This tool that takes group physiological data as input, aggregates it across different demographic dimensions, and attaches them to media content.
-Users can review videotaped or prerecorded events by clicking on points of interest in a physiological graph.
+This tool takes group physiological data as input, aggregates it across different demographic dimensions, and attaches them to media content.
+Users can review videotaped or prerecorded events by clicking on points of interest to discuss emotion.

 Girls Involved in Real Life Sharing